Non-Profit Reserve Funds: Guide to Financial Stability

 Operating reserves, which can also be unrestricted, help cover your organization’s operating expenditures in the event of an unexpected funding shortfall.
 Much like a savings account, they’re great to fall back on but should only be dipped into when necessary.

-Capital reserves help you save up for future capital purchases like new buildings, new equipment or major renovations.
+Capital reserves help you save for future capital purchases like new buildings, equipment, or major renovations.

-Throughout the year, management teams and nonprofit boards should review internally restricted funds together to ensure balances are sufficient to achieve the specific purpose they were created for.
+Throughout the year, management teams and nonprofit boards should review internally restricted funds together to ensure balances are sufficient to achieve the specific purpose for which they were created.

 You should also prepare and review financial information and reports on both internally and externally restricted funds to: